nextapps-de/mikado/README.md

 > You can't use any template expressions outside `<template/>`.

-You can also render any normal template (non-components) to a plain dedicated shadow root by using the `shadow: true` option:
+You can also render any normal template (non-components) to a plain dedicated shadow root by using the `shadow: true` option (also supported by the light bundle):

 ```js
 const view = new Mikado(tpl, { shadow: true });